-The three exceptions were: the incredible trip to the Churchill River in Manitoba (so far north, it’s off most maps of the state); the year we rented a houseboat on Lake Vermilion (in Minnesota); and the horrible time we went to a lodge on Lake Kabetogama (the time I didn’t catch one single fish).
+The three exceptions were: the incredible trip to the Churchill River in Saskatchewan (so far north, it’s off most maps of the state); the year we rented a houseboat on Lake Vermilion (in Minnesota); and the horrible time we went to a lodge on Lake Kabetogama (the time I didn’t catch one single fish).

 Thompson Lake is just across the border from Crane Lake, Minnesota.
 It’s an undeveloped lake in the middle of Nowhere, Ontario, Canada.
 The only access is to portage in (difficulty level: high) or to fly in on a float plane.

 We fly in using a Canadian lodge’s flying service.
 They pick us up at Crane Lake, land us briefly at Canadian Customs and then in to Thompson.
 We’re dropped off on an island in the lake, our gear is unloaded and we’re asked when we want to be picked up.